cppascalinux/cppascalinux.github.io/source/_posts/Expander.md

 ---
 title: Edge Expansion Implies Spectral Expansion
 date: 2023-02-11 20:35:24
-tags: [expander, graph, random walk]
+tags: [expander, graph, random walk, matrix]
-categories: Tools
+categories: tools
 ---

 The idea of the proof is from [^1], page 429-431.